julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 <br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/time1.jpg)
-* 11-12 PM and 12-1 PM tied for the best time to expect a hook-up.
+* 11-12 PM and 12-1 PM tied for the best time to expect a billfish hook-up.
 * I find this interesting because I thought the morning hours were better.
-* This is only billfish hook-ups.
-Meat fish were filtered out.
 * 8-9 AM doesn't have as much data because only one day of the week starts at 8 AM.
 * The "bite" definitely tapers off after 2 PM.
+* Note: This is only billfish hook-ups.
+Meat fish were filtered out.
 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/time2.jpg)